terrainagency/ScrollSequence.js/README.md

 - [x] Basic architecture
 - [x] Integrate base panel ScrollTriggers
-- [ ] Add padding parameter to sequence object with a default
+- [x] Add padding parameter to sequence object with a default
 - [ ] Allow panels to snap to tl labels
-- [ ] Switch all debug css to inline styles
+- [x] Switch all debug css to inline styles
 - [ ] Update on browser resize
 - [ ] Add support for media queries
 - [ ] Allow users to set their own scrollTrigger defaults
-- [ ] Allow users to set their own default color for debug
+- [x] Allow users to set their own default color for debug
 - [x] Set defaults for container and panel queries
+- [ ] Create a webpack dev environment for Ghost repositories
+- [ ] Update branding for Ghost repositories

 # Known issues